 But all that said, I do LOVE reading other sorts of literature; books that I can dip in and out of during a tube journey, grab to read a few pages of whilst I’m breastfeeding, flick through whilst I’m waiting for the dinner to cook.
 But a whole novel?
 Forget it.

 So these are the books – the non fiction, self-help, travel, food, interior and entirely non novelesque books – that I always come back to, cherish and highly recommend getting hold of and browsing (yes, BROWSING not necessarily reading from front cover to back cover) when you do find that ever-elusive moment:

-So there you go, that’s my confession (I don’t read novels) but I hope you enjoyed this post with some other sort of literature – I’m off to leaf through some of them (again!)
+So there you go, that’s my confession; that I don’t read novels.
+I’m off to leaf through some of them (again!)